felix-rabe/kirby-pure-stats/README.md

 `site/plugins/kirby-pure-stats`

-Pure Stats will then appear as “Stats” in the Kirby Panel Navigation.
+Pure Stats will then appear as **Stats** in the Kirby Panel Navigation.

 ## Features